-We look forward to welcoming you to our 150-acre paradise, and to make it even more enticing, we’re offering a free visit to all newcomers:
+We look forward to welcoming you to our 150-acre paradise, and to make it even more enticing, we’re offering a discount visit to all newcomers:

 Planning Your First Visit

 We look forward to welcoming you to our 150-acre paradise.
 To better serve you, all first-time visitors must call in advance to make an appointment.
-Tour hours are 10am until 2:30pm (Tours for Single Males and Females are from 10:00am – 2:30pm Thursdays and Sundays,and Saturdays from May 28-Sept 3) Then simply print this page and bring the coupon above with you, along with your valid drivers license.
+Tour hours are 11 am to 3 pm daily.
+Simply print this page and bring the coupon above with you, along with your valid drivers license.

 All visitors must be at least 18 years of age (unless accompanied by parents) and are carefully screened during their first visit with us.
 Upon arrival, you will be asked to complete some paperwork and we will take a photocopy of your drivers license.